LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/Protecting-customer-data.md

 ### AES-256 GCM Data Encryption

 **Description**
 Conversation transcripts and other [engagement attributes](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) can be stored encrypted upon client request on the LivePerson data storage servers.
-Conversational Cloud stores various types of sensitive data in different data storage types for different retention periods.
+Conversational Cloud stores various types of sensitive data in different data stores for various retention periods.
 Implementing a strong encryption method is crucial for protecting such data from potential unauthorized access and for complying with laws and regulations dictated to LivePerson directly or indirectly by its customers.

 **Encryption Mechanism**
-**LivePerson in-house encryption library** - The encryption library is integrated within the various LivePerson services.
-The data encryption is done on application level and the encrypted data reaches LivePerson's different data storages already encrypted.
-When a service needs to fetch the data it leverages the encryption library to decrypt/encrypt the data.
+The encryption library is integrated within the various LivePerson services.
+The data encryption is done on the application level and the encrypted data reaches LivePerson's different data stores in encrypted form.
+When a service needs to fetch data from a data store, it uses the encryption library to decrypt the data.

 **What’s New?**
-The new data-at-rest encryption solution is using the existing LivePerson in-house encryption library  with the following changes:
+The new data-at-rest encryption solution is using the existing LivePerson encryption library with the following changes:
-* The encryption algorithm is updated to AES 256 GCM and complies with FIPS 140-2.
+* The encryption algorithm was updated to AES with 256 bit keys using GCM mode.
-* Oracle DB was replaced by Hashicorp Vault as a KMS (Key Management Service), providing full key management capabilities.
-All LivePerson services were updated to use Vault APIs, via the new encryption library, to fetch the keys for encrypt/decrypt operations.
+* The new solution utilizes FIPS 140-2 libraries.
+* Keys are stored in Hashicorp Vault which replaced the LivePerson custom key store.

-**How do I turn it on?**
+**How do I enable the new encryption mechanism?**
 The move to the new encryption is transparent and no action is required from the customer.

 **When will this be available?**
 We started rolling out to customers in early February 2021(early adopters).
-Rollout should be finalized by the middle of Q2.
+Rollout, for customers with encryption enabled, should be finalized by the middle of Q2.

-**What’s Next?
-In the next phases we are working on
-* A periodic automatic key rotation (currently done on-demand per site/account)
-* Encryption by default for all LivPerson accounts.

 ## Application Layer
 Account data can only be accessed through the web-based console or LivePerson API’s.